Minyus/pipelinex/README.md

 - To benchmark the performance or troubleshoot, we often want to switch the data source.
   - e.g. read image files in local storage or download images through REST API

-The proposed solution is the unified interface for data loading/saving.
+The proposed solution is the unified data interface.

-Objects with `_load`, and `_save` methods are the interface proposed by [Kedro](https://github.com/quantumblacklabs/kedro) and supported by PipelineX.

 Here is a simple demo example to predict survival on the [Titanic](https://www.kaggle.com/c/titanic/data).